rimantasrickus/plentymarkets-merchant-gateway/meta/documents/user_guide_en.md

 Card payments and paypal can be used in two different modes:
 * Direct charge: the bank account of the customer will be charged directly.
 * Authorize and charge: First the total amount will be reserved on the customer's account.
 Later you charge the money.
+> for further information about the payment method please refer to our manual

 ## Manual
 For further information like a workflow description or how to create event procedures,